GfSE/SAF-Specification/developing-saf/viewpoints/Operational-Capability-Mapping-Viewpoint.md

 ## Example
 ![SAR and FDN Capability Mapping Table](../../diagrams/SAR-and-FDN-Capability-Mapping-Table.svg)
 ## Purpose
 The Operational Capability Mapping Viewpoint describes the relationships of Operational Capabilities.
-The reasoning for Operational Capabilities as support for Operational Stories and contribution of Operational Processes to Capabilities is described.
+The reasoning for Operational Capabilities as support for Operational Stories and the contribution of Operational Processes to Capabilities are described.
 Operational Capabilities encoded in Stakeholder Requirements are identified.
 ## Applicability
 The Operational Capability Mapping Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1] and contributes to the definition of Operational Capabilities.
 ## Stakeholder